Ahrefs vs Semrush — Which Should You Use?

 Its interface is cleaner than Semrush’s; its menus are laid out in a slightly more logical fashion; and its dashboards seem to group pieces of information together in a more relevant, coherent way.

-(However, during my tests I noticed that Semrush’s data loads considerably faster — Ahrefs can be more than a little sluggish at times, which won’t please users in a hurry, and isn’t great for workflow.)
+(However, during my tests I noticed that Semrush’s data loads considerably faster — Ahrefs can be a bit sluggish at times, especially when you’re conducting domain analysis on big websites.)

 The Ahrefs interface in use